Reptile: Anapsids, synapsids, diapsids, and sauropsids

 It was traditionally assumed that the first reptiles retained an anapsid skull inherited from their ancestors.
 This type of skull has a skull roof with only holes for the nostrils, eyes and a pineal eye.
-The discoveries of synapsid-like openings (see below) in the skull roof of the skulls of several members of Parareptilia (the clade containing most of the amniotes traditionally referred to as "anapsids"), including lanthanosuchoids, millerettids, bolosaurids, some nycteroleterids, some procolophonoids and at least some mesosaurs made it more ambiguous and it is currently uncertain whether the ancestral amniote had an anapsid-like or synapsid-like skull.
+The discoveries of synapsid-like openings (see below) in the skull roof of the skulls of several members of Parareptilia (the group containing most of the amniotes traditionally referred to as "anapsids"), including lanthanosuchoids, millerettids, bolosaurids, some nycteroleterids, some procolophonoids and at least some mesosaurs made it more ambiguous and it is currently uncertain whether the ancestral amniote had an anapsid-like or synapsid-like skull.
 These animals are traditionally referred to as "anapsids", and form a paraphyletic basic stock from which other groups evolved.
 Very shortly after the first amniotes appeared, a lineage called Synapsida split off; this group was characterized by a temporal opening in the skull behind each eye giving room for the jaw muscle to move.
 These are the "mammal-like amniotes", or stem-mammals, that later gave rise to the true mammals.
 Soon after, another group evolved a similar trait, this time with a double opening behind each eye, earning them the name Diapsida ("two arches").
 The function of the holes in these groups was to lighten the skull and give room for the jaw muscles to move, allowing for a more powerful bite.
+Historically, while the late Carboniferous-early Permian lizard-like reptile group Araeoscelidia, which are (generally) morphologically diapsid, were considered to be the earliest representatives of the clade Diapsida, phylogenetic studies from the 2020s has brought into serious doubt their relationship with other diapsids (Neodiapsida), and they have been found as very early diverging branch of Reptilia or even outside of Reptilia entirely.

 Turtles have been traditionally believed to be surviving parareptiles, on the basis of their anapsid skull structure, which was assumed to be primitive trait.
 The rationale for this classification has been disputed, with some arguing that turtles are diapsids that evolved anapsid skulls, improving their armor.
 Later morphological phylogenetic studies with this in mind placed turtles firmly within Diapsida.
 All molecular studies have strongly upheld the placement of turtles within diapsids, most commonly as a sister group to extant archosaurs.